cartheur/aiventure-david/README.md

 ## What does the name of the project mean?

 The term *aiventure* means "adventure in AI".
-The addition of the suffix *david* I don't readily recall, but it is between one of these three _davids_:
+The addition of the suffix *david* I don't readily recall, but it is between one of these three _davids_, although it could be more conspiratorial than that:

 ![David one](/media/david-1.jpg "This david,")